arkL - login

 These, and sub-columns, were a previous approach to structuring the data and specifically to dealing with the problem that single datasets may contain several columns of closely related data.
 They are now being eliminated, in favour of placing all the relevant data in the columns table - and explicitly indicating in the intervals and events tables which column (if any) each item belongs in.

 TSC also includes comparison data such as oxygen isotope curves and orbital parameters.
 These are stored as age-value pairs to enable curve plotting.
-The data for these is stored in a single table with dataset_id used to enable data selection.
-This type of curve data is typically tied to a particular GPTS and cannot reliably be recalculated to fit a new GPTS.
+Age-value pairs for plots can be stored in two ways:

 Revised querying system - Feb 2026

 The subdataset/sub-column system was getting complex and confusing so I have changed to instead using only datasets and columns with extra fields added to the events and intervals tables indicating the column_id of the column they are displayed in (if they are displayed).
 This should make selecting the set of data needed for a column much simpler.
-The sub-dataset column has been left in the system but will probably not be used as the data extends into the Early Palaeozoic.
+NB The column view page is the key one for understanding how the data for each TSC column is defined, and the mySQL queries are shown on that page.
+This should be particularly useful for understanding the complications noted below.

 Query for intervals column